paolodenti/task-async-loop/README.md

     -   `true` to keep executing the task (default value if `condition` is not defined, therefore looping forever).
     -   `false` to stop iterations.
 -   `executer(data, next, stop. setDelay)`: an optional function executing a task.
 If not specified, no action is executed.
-    -   `data` the shared object
+    -   `data`: the shared object
-    -   `next` must to be called when the task ends, to get to the next iteration.
+    -   `next`: must to be called when the task ends, to get to the next iteration.
-    -   `stop` must be called to stop the iteration loop.
+    -   `stop`: must be called to stop the iteration loop.
-    -   `setDelay` can be invoked to set a new delay dynamically.
+    -   `setDelay`: can be invoked to set a new delay dynamically.

 ## Examples